dart-lang/webdev/dwds/CONTRIBUTING.md

 1. Create a branch off the release that needs a hotfix:

    a.
-In the Github UI's
+In the GitHub UI's
    [commit history view](https://github.com/dart-lang/webdev/commits/master),
    find the commit that prepared the release of DWDS that you would like to hotfix.